 Characteristically found along the eyebrows, scalp line, ears and sides of the nose

-Discoid eczema is a patch that forms circular patches on the skin
+Usually forms as circular patches on the skin

-Eczema that’s usually triggered through problems with blood flow.
-Commonly found on the lower legs
+Often triggered through problems with blood flow and commonly found on the lower legs

 What are the symptoms of eczema?